ndd21/PHYS281/docs/gravity.md

 ## Orbiting Massive Particles (E.g, Planets)

-Consider the case of "N" massive particles moving under the influence of each others’ gravity.
+Consider the case of $N$ massive particles moving under the influence of each others’ gravity.
 The net acceleration of a particle with mass $m_i$ will be given by

 $$